National Performance Framework newsletter

 Why the National Performance Framework needs to be kinder to itself

 The Carnegie UK Trust began its work on measuring wellbeing with a high-level Roundtable on ‘Measuring What Matters in Scotland’ in 2010.
 They have continued to be closely involved in the development of Scotland’s wellbeing approach over the subsequent decade.
-In September this year, the Trust asked us to pause and consider how Scotland could take forward our wellbeing approach over the next ten years – making some specific recommendations for the National Performance Framework.
+In September 2019, the Trust asked us to pause and consider how Scotland could take forward our wellbeing approach over the next ten years – making some specific recommendations for the National Performance Framework.

 Does the National Performance Framework mean anything to the third sector?

+That’s the question a group of third sector organisations were answering at an event in June 2019.
+If the answer had been “no”, it would have been an embarrassingly short event!
 But fortunately we had a productive discussion about the many ways the National Performance Framework (NPF) is relevant to the third sector.
 We also explored how to overcome barriers to third sector engagement with the NPF.